RediSearch/RediSearch/docs/Extensions.md

 ## The Scoring Function API

 A scoring function receives each document being evaluated by the query, for final ranking.
-It has access to all the query terms that brought up the document,and to metadata about the document such as its a-priory score, length, etc.
+It has access to all the query terms that retrieved the document, as well as metadata about the document, such as its a-priory score, length, etc.

-Since the scoring function is evaluated per each document, potentially millions of times, and since redis is single threaded - it is important that it works as fast as possible and be heavily optimized.
+Since the scoring function is evaluated per each document, potentially millions of times, and since Redis is single-threaded, it is important that it work as fast as possible and be heavily optimized.

 A scoring function is applied to each potential result (per document) and is implemented with the following signature: